edazpotato/edazpotato/README.md

 		)
 	);

 // This code works by the way!
-Try it in your prowser console.
+Try it in your browser console.
 ```